 Enhance charitable contribution tax savings using a Qualified Charitable Distribution (QCD)

-If you are age 70 ½, have an IRA, and are want to make charitable contributions tax efficiently, you should consider a qualified charitable distribution (QCD).
+If you are age 70 ½, have an IRA, and want to make charitable contributions tax efficiently, you should consider a qualified charitable distribution (QCD).
 A QCD is a distribution from an IRA that is transferred directly from the IRA custodian to the charity.
 When the taxpayer files their tax return, they can then exclude the amount of the QCD from their taxable income.
 Please note, there is no charitable deduction on Schedule A associated with the QCD as the amount was excluded from income initially.
-View this in contrast with the taxpayer who does not choose to make a QCD, but rather takes his regular IRA distribution normally and then decides to donate to these after tax dollars to charity.
+View this in contrast with the taxpayer who does not choose to make a QCD, but rather takes his regular IRA distribution normally and then decides to donate to these after-tax dollars to charity.
 This taxpayer would report the full IRA distribution as taxable income and then deduct the donation to charity as an itemized deduction on Schedule A. As we will discuss, this second option is often not the most tax efficient means of making a charity donation.

 Before discussing the benefits, let’s briefly discuss who can make a QCD and how it is accomplished.